 The exception is paid social — specifically Facebook and Instagram advertising for high-intent treatment campaigns.
 Before-and-after content for Invisalign and smile makeovers, running as targeted ads to demographic groups likely to be considering cosmetic treatment, can generate inquiry volume at competitive CPAs.
 This works particularly well for visual treatments where the outcome is compelling and shareable.
 It works poorly for implants and restorative work, where the research process is longer and the decision is less emotionally immediate.

 The practical recommendation: maintain a clean, professional social presence that reflects your practice culture and clinical quality.
 Post consistently but not obsessively.
 Allocate your paid social budget toward visual treatment campaigns with clear conversion goals.
 Do not measure social ROI by follower count or likes — measure it by tracked inquiry sources and attributed bookings.
+For the channel that social media actually complements most — and where most practices leak patients without realising it — see our guide to online reputation management for dentists.

 60,500

-"dental implants near me" US searches/mo · $18–24 CPC
+"dental implants near me" US searches/mo (Google Keyword Planner, 2026) · $18–24 CPC

 $1.5–4k

-average dental SEO retainer per month (US, 2026)
+average dental SEO retainer per month (US, 2026) — based on our agency pricing research

 28% vs 8%

-GBP call conversion rate vs. paid search for dental
+GBP call conversion rate vs. paid search for dental — from our client GBP audits

 Channel US Cost/mo Time to Results Best For Ceiling